 - Quality of computationally inferred gene function annotations

 Orthologs are genes in different organisms that descended from the same ancestral gene in their last common ancestor.
 Accurate and comprehensive identification of these "same genes in different species" is a prerequisite for numerous biological studies, medical research and pharmaceutical applications.

 Our main activities in this space are around OMA (Orthologous MAtrix), an effort to identify orthologous genes among publicly available genomes.
-With currently over 1700 genomes analysed, OMA is among the largest databases of orthologs.
-Its web interface is consulted hundreds of times a day, and is linked from several leading sequence databases, including UniProtKB, WormBase, and HGNC.
+With currently over 2100 genomes analysed, OMA is among the largest databases of orthologs.
+Its web interface is consulted hundreds of times every day, and is linked from several leading sequence databases, including UniProtKB, WormBase, and HGNC.